Last Updated: March 25, 2021

 The selection is wide and encompasses almost all major winemaking centers of the world.
 However, they seem to be stocking up more on some varieties, based on the users’ comments and popular demand from the American wine enthusiasts.

 I have to say that their wine selection is of decent quality, offers a strong taste, and even comes in fine packaging.
+Impressive and unexpected from brands known for something other than wine, which is a category the WSJWine Club falls under as well.

 Shipping & Packaging